 Most 401(k) plans, which are determined by the company, offer a spread of mutual funds composed of stocks, bonds, and money market investments for you to invest in.
 Usually, explains Bencivenga, an organization will offer 10 to 30 funds, and if you’re unsure which ones to choose, you should start reading up on them and educating yourself so that you can invest wisely.

 Financial literacy is something that Bencivenga takes seriously and recommends reading The Wall Street Journal for starters.
 However, if the thought of that scares you, The Financial Diet, LearnVest, and Grow are all great resources to help you get a better grasp on the basics.
 Of course, if you can afford to, hiring a financial advisor who can walk you through your investments and speak to you about risky, moderate, and conservative choices is a great idea.

 As far as the rollover is concerned, well that’s something you’ll have to deal with if you get a new job or switch companies.
-If you had a 401K with Company E, and you start working at Company S, you can either roll what you’ve built up this far into Company S’ plan, or you can roll it into an IRA, aptly called a rollover IRA.
-The benefit of choosing the latter is that you may be able to keep your investments or even choose new ones, whereas with a 401K rollover, you’re subject to investing based on Company S’ funds.
+If you had a 401(k) with Company A, and you start working at Company B, you can either roll what you’ve built up this far into Company B’s plan, or you can roll it into an IRA, aptly called a rollover IRA.
+The benefit of choosing the latter is that you may be able to keep your investments or even choose new ones, whereas with a 401(k) rollover, you’re subject to investing based on Company B’s funds.
 There may be some similarities across funds, so it’s worth looking into both options before deciding which one is best for you.